Shatavari is a species of asparagus plant that has been used for many centuries in Indian Ayurvedic medicine.

 A substance that boosts milk production during breast-feeding is called a galactagogue, and shatavari is commonly used for this purpose.

-Authors of a review published in The Ochsner Journal in 2016 found mixed evidence.
-One study reported a boost in milk supply after shatavari supplementation, and another showed no difference.
+Authors of a review published in The Ochsner Journal in

 More research is needed to ensure that a supplement containing shatavari is safe to take while pregnant or breast-feeding.
 During these periods, consult a doctor or another healthcare professional before taking any herbs or supplements.